Lakselv Airport: Operational history

 SAS Commuter was established in 1988 and started operations in Northern Norway in May 1990, making Alta its central hub for Finnmark.
 Lakselv Airport had been proposed by among others Finnmark County Council as the hub, but SAS and other found Alta better suited.
 For Banak this meant that the Oslo services were terminated and smaller Fokker 50 aircraft were flown to Alta and Tromsø, and passengers could continue to Oslo with direct flights from there.
 The runway was extended in 1992 and 1993, including widening to 45 m and receiving new runway lighting.
 Lakselv Airport started using the brand "North Cape Airport" in 1996, in an attempt to increase tourist traffic to the airport.
-Honningsvåg Airport, Valan in Nordkapp was already using the name, but the latter had a short runway only suitable for regional aircraft, and Banak is the closest airport serving jetliners.
+Honningsvåg Airport, Valan in Nordkapp Municipality was already using the name, but the latter had a short runway only suitable for regional aircraft, and Banak is the closest airport serving jetliners.
 The Civil Aviation Administration followed up by investing NOK 21 million, expanding the terminal to allow international passengers, and Stolt Seafarm started the export of fish via the airport.
 From 1997, LTU started charter services from Düsseldorf to Lakselv, and Condor operated flights from Barcelona.
 In June 2001, Finnair started a scheduled service from Lakselv via Rovaniemi to Helsinki three times a week.
 North Cape Golf Club, located immediately next to the airport, opened in 2001.